brunoboto96/CSTHackathon/README.md

 #### Level: Easy-Medium-Hard

 Ability to create real-time monitoring systems is desired in almost every industry.
 Well optimized, fast and performant systems can bring fortune to the company.
-This task is open to any system that collects data from some sort of emitter and displays it to the user in meaningful way.
+This task is open to any system that collects data from some sort of emitter and displays it to the user in a meaningful way.

 Examples:

-Easy
+_*Easy*_
 A desktop application that logs all websites visited by current PC user and displays diagrams/tabular data.

-Medium
+_*Medium*_
-A mobile app that uses one of device sensors (gps, accelerometer, barometer, gyroscope, magnetometer, pedometer etc.) and transmits it to a database.
-Within the same, or with another mobile/web application display data to end user.
-Simple fitness app is an example of this difficulty level.
+A mobile app that uses one of the device sensors (GPS, accelerometer, barometer, gyroscope, magnetometer, pedometer etc.) and transmits it to a database.
+Within the same, or with another mobile/web application display data to end-user.
+The simple fitness app is an example of this difficulty level.

-Hard
+_*Hard*_
-Same as easy and medium, but this time system implements communication between external device (smartwatches, arduino etc) which involves using some 3rd-party sdk.
+Same as easy and medium, but this time system implements communication between an external device (smartwatches, Arduino etc) which involves using some 3rd-party SDK.

 ---